CharlieCumber1/ScrapeCAS/README.md

 # Webscrape of CAS Explorer

-A simple script for scraping CAS Explorer data tables into CSV files formated for import into Amundsen Data Explorer.
+A simple script for scraping CAS Explorer data tables into CSV files formatted for import into Amundsen Data Explorer.
 This project uses Selenium WebDriver and Firefox web browser.

 ## Setup Required